Sampling from high-dimensional, multimodal distributions using automatically tuned, tempered Hamiltonian Monte Carlo: Introduction

+Hamiltonian Monte Carlo (HMC) is a class of Markov chain Monte Carlo (MCMC) algorithms that use Hamiltonian dynamics to construct efficient proposal mechanisms for sampling from unnormalized target densities \citep{duane1987hybrid}.
+Compared to other commonly used MCMC methods, such as random-walk Metropolis or the Metropolis-adjusted Langevin algorithm (MALA), HMC exhibits superior scaling properties in high dimensional spaces.
+This advantage arises from its use of local geometric information about the log target density to propose global moves \citep{gelman1997weak, roberts1998optimal, beskos2013optimal, neal2011mcmc}.
+These favorable scaling properties have led to the widespread adoption of HMC in various domains, particularly Bayesian data analysis \citep{gelman2013bayesian,neal1996bayesian,brooks2009charmm,landau2021guide}.

+However, in the case of strongly multimodal target distributions, HMC methods often encounter challenges in efficiently exploring multiple modes \citep{mangoubi2018does}.
+These challenges manifest in constructed Markov chains that exhibit infrequent transitions between modes.
+Furthermore, depending on the initial state, these chains may fail to visit globally dominant modes, potentially leading to a misrepresentation of the target distribution.
+One potential strategy to address this issue involves running parallel chains with diverse initial states to enhance the likelihood of identifying dominant modes.
+However, the proportion of chains settling into different local modes might not accurately reflect the relative probabilities associated with those modes.

-Various strategies aiming at efficient sampling from multimodal target distributions have been developed in the literature.
-There are a class of methods that use some optimization procedure to find the locations and approximate shapes of the modes of the target posterior and build an MCMC kernel that facilitates jumps between those modes \citep{andricioaei2001smart, sminchisescu2011generalized, pompe2020framework}.
-Darting Monte Carlo employs an independent Metropolis-Hastings (MH) sampler that proposes a candidate near the known locations of the modes \citep{andricioaei2001smart, sminchisescu2011generalized}.
-A practical extension was proposed by \citet{ahn2013distributed} where the independent MH sampler is adaptively tuned using parallel chains at regeneration times.
-These methods rely on approximations of the target distribution by such models as a mixture of truncated normal distributions whose means and covariances are estimated using the history of the chain.
-However, these approximations tend to become inaccurate and difficult to implement as the dimension of the space increases.
+Numerous strategies have been developed to enable efficient sampling from multimodal target distributions.
+One class of methods uses optimization procedures to identify the locations and approximate shapes of the modes, and then constructs an MCMC kernel to facilitate transitions between them \citep{andricioaei2001smart, sminchisescu2011generalized, pompe2020framework}.
+Darting Monte Carlo, for example, employs an independent Metropolis-Hastings (MH) sampler that proposes candidates near known mode locations \citep{andricioaei2001smart, sminchisescu2011generalized}.
+A practical extension, proposed by \citet{ahn2013distributed}, adaptively tunes the independent MH sampler using parallel chains at regeneration times.
+These approaches often approximate the target distribution using models such as mixtures of truncated normal distributions, with parameters estimated from the chain's history.
+However, such approximations may become inaccurate and increasingly difficult to implement as the dimensionality of the space grows.